 In conclusion, we showed that photo-doping by above charge-transfer gap excitations in NiO results in characteristic transient signatures in XAS.
-These are (i) energy shifts of the excitonic peaks of several 10~meV for photo-doping on the order of 1\%, which persist for tens of ps due to the long lifetime of the photo-doped state, and (ii) many-body multiplet excitations, observed here in the Ni $L_3$ pre-edge region, which decay on a sub-ps timescale.
-We demonstrated a good qualitative agreement between the XAS measurements and a simple model for charge-transfer insulators, which shows that energy shifts resulting from photo-induced changes in the electrostatic Hartree energy are a generic feature in transition metal oxides.
-We also concluded that screening induced changes in the interaction strengths play a role in determining these shifts.
-Our work furthermore establishes that XAS of photo-excited states is sensitive to the interaction between core electrons and ligand holes, which is important for a quantitative interpretation of the spectral changes.
-All these observations reveal generic signatures of charge-transfer insulators, so that our work provides a basis for a systematic analysis of these microscopic phenomena in this important class of materials.
-Finally, we note that the disentangling of non-equilibrium multiplet effects from time-dependent renormalizations of interaction parameters and Hartree shifts may help in the design of tailored excitation protocols for reaching specific photo-doped states.
+These are (i) energy shifts of the excitonic peaks of several 10~meV for photo-doping on the order of 1\%, which persist for tens of ps due to the long lifetime of the photo-doped state and are potentially enhanced by polaronic effects~\cite{karsthof2019,biswas2018,carneiro2017}, and (ii) many-body multiplet excitations in the Ni $L_3$ pre-edge region.
+The good qualitative agreement between the tr-XAS measurements and a simple model for charge-transfer insulators demonstrates that energy shifts resulting from photo-induced changes in the electrostatic Hartree energy are a generic feature in transition metal oxides.
+Screening-induced changes in the interaction strengths play a role in determining these shifts.
+Our work furthermore establishes that tr-XAS of photo-excited states is sensitive to the interaction between core electrons and ligand holes, which is important for a quantitative interpretation of the spectral changes.
+All these observations reveal generic signatures of charge-transfer insulators, providing a basis for a future systematic analysis of these microscopic phenomena in this important material class, e.g. through the application of sum rules.
+Disentangling non-equilibrium multiplet effects from time-dependent renormalization of interaction parameters and Hartree shifts further promises to aid the design of tailored excitation protocols for reaching specific photo-doped states.

-{\it Acknowledgments} We acknowledge European XFEL in Schenefeld, Germany, for provision of X-ray free-electron laser beamtime at the SCS instrument and thank the staff for their assistance.
+We acknowledge European XFEL in Schenefeld, Germany, for provision of X-ray free-electron laser beamtime at the SCS instrument and thank the staff for their assistance.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project No. 278162697 - SFB 1242.
 UB, PW, and ME acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Science Foundation) through FOR 5249-449872909 (Project P6).
-D.G. acknowledges the support by the program No. P1-0044 and No. J1-2455 of the Slovenian Research Agency (ARRS).
+D.G. acknowledges the support by the program No. P1-0044, No. J1-2455 and MN-0016-106 of the Slovenian Research Agency (ARRS).

 T. L. performed the experiments and analyzed the data.
 D. G. did the calculations.
 Both contributed equally to this work.